miapmiapmiap/Preserving-Endangered-Media-Guide/README.md

 ### Bag that Bidya

 Now that we have our video and metadata downloaded, we need to put them in a Bag.
-We can do this after installing bag-it by typing the following commmand:
+We can do this after installing bag-it by typing the following command:
 ```
 bagit.py --contact-name 'Firstname Lastname' /directory/to/bag
 ```